 Annual fee: $550

 Why it’s great for international travelers: Where to begin?
-The card earns three points per dollar on travel (after earning the $300 travel credit) and dining, so you can boost your earning without spending on things you wouldn’t otherwise.
 Cardholders receive up to $300 in annual travel credits and up to $100 once every four years for either a Global Entry or TSA PreCheck application fee.
 This card’s travel and purchase protections are second to none, with high-cap travel accident, trip interruption, cancellation, and delay coverage, as well as primary insurance on car rentals, which is a rarity.
 It also gets cardholders plus up to two guests into Priority Pass airport lounges around the world.

 Despite a high annual fee, this card earns its keep with plenty of value-added perks.

-Current welcome offer: Enjoy one of the best introductory bonuses this card has ever offered—earn 75,000 bonus points after spending $5,000 within the first six months.
-Also earn 10 points per dollar on up to $15,000 in combined purchases at U.S. gas stations and U.S. supermarkets in the first six months.
+Current welcome offer: Earn 80,000 bonus points after spending $6,000 in the first six months.
 Amex Membership Rewards points can be transferred to more than 20 airlines and hotels, including Delta, Air France/KLM, Emirates, and Hilton.

 Citi’s top-shelf card offers a familiar slate of travel-related benefits.